All The Talk About #TiffanyTrump And #IvankaTrump's Short Dresses, Exposed Legs Is 'SEXIST' -- Period!

 Tiffany and Ivanka Trump have been lighting up social media and news sites lately over their super short dresses and leg exposures.
-One site says the fashion criticism about Tiffany and Ivanka isn’t warranted and is sexist on the surface.
+One site says the fashion criticism about Tiffany and Ivanka isn’t warranted and is “sexist” on the surface.

-A day after Tiffany and Ivanka Trump wore short dresses — with the younger half-sibling exposing her long legs in heels — at the White House for the annual pardoning of turkeys, some sources posted criticism about the first daughters’ ‘inappropriate’ fashion choices.
+A day after Tiffany and Ivanka Trump wore short dresses — with the younger half-sibling exposing her long legs in heels — at the White House for the annual pardoning of turkeys, some sources posted criticism about the first daughters’ “inappropriate” fashion choices.
 Much of the attention was on what Ivanka and Tiffany and less about the event, according to critics.

-Newsweek chimed in about the media coverage of Tiffany and Ivanka’s dress choices in public, saying the growing international media chatter about their hemlines is energy wasted and is steeped in sexism.
+Newsweek chimed in about the media coverage of Tiffany and Ivanka’s dress choices in public, saying the growing international media chatter about their hemlines is energy wasted and steeped in sexism.

 Tiffany is Donald Trump’s only child with his second wife, actress Marla Maples (1993-1999).
-Ivanka is the president’s only daughter among three children with his first wife, former New York fashion model, Ivana Zelnickova Winklmayr (1977-1992), according to the Biography website.
+Ivanka is the president’s only daughter among three children with his first wife, former New York fashion model Ivana Zelnickova Winklmayr (1977-1992), according to Biography.

 Ivanka Trump owns an eponymous fashion brand and is often seen wearing clothing from her line in public.
 The 36-year-old mother of three usually draws a mix of reactions to her diverse wardrobe.
-She has been seen in some pictures dressed in Avant-Garde ensembles and figure hugging dresses in others.
+She has been seen in some pictures dressed in avant-garde ensembles and figure-hugging dresses in others.

 On occasion, Ivanka takes fashion risks by baring more of her legs and skin “than normal.”
 Recently, she was brought to task by social media when she co-hosted Japan’s World Assembly for Women conference with the country’s government leader, Prime Minister Shinzo Abe.